 Red vs. Yellow vs. Black Maca Powder for Fertility

 There are 3 main colors of maca: red, yellow and black.

-These color differences pertain to the skin of the root and not to the actual insides of the root (which really doesn’t change much in color).
+These color differences pertain to the skin of the root and the chemical composition of the root.
+The inside of the root pretty much maintains the same tan color.

-- black maca might be better for male fertility (it increases sperm count and motility in mice – 3, 4 )
+- black maca for male fertility (it increases sperm count and motility in mice – 3, 4 )

-- yellow is good for general health and general endocrine support.
+- yellow maca for general health and general endocrine support.

 Raw vs. Gelatinized Maca for Natural Fertility

 Maca powder is sold in two forms: raw or gelatinized